ahester57/evolution-program-binary-knapsack/README.md

 ## Crossover Methods

-### Single-point Crossover
+### Single-Point Crossover

-From two parents, choose a cut-point and swap sides of each parent to create two children.
+From two parents, randomly choose a cut-point and swap sides of each parent to create two children.

+### P-Uniform Crossover

+From two parents and for each locus, randomly choose which parent to use at that locus.
+Choose the better parent with probability $p$.
+This process produces two children per set of parents.

+#### Additional Parameters for P-Uniform Crossover

+* Probability that the higher-performing parent donates their allele, $p = 0.5$

+### Majority Voting Crossover

+From multiple parents and for each locus, deterministicly choose

+#### Additional Parameters for Majority Voting Crossover

+* Probability that the higher-performing parent donates their allele, $p = 0.5$

 ----